You Can Run a Production App for 12 Months Without Spending a Single Rupee

 sudo node index.js

-S3 Free Tier gives you 5 GB storage, 20,000 GET requests, and 2,000 PUT requests per month.
-Perfect for hosting a static website or storing assets:
+S3 handles this beautifully, and the Free Tier allocation is generous: 5 GB of storage, 20,000 GET requests, and 2,000 PUT requests per month.
+For a personal site or small project, you won’t come close to those limits.

 # Create a bucket (names must be globally unique)